Being disabled

 I don't like wheelchairs.
 I don't like crutches.

 It feels like somebody else is controlling me.
-I used to have two functional feet, which enabled me to go anywhere I wanted.
+I used to have two functional feet, enabling me to go anywhere I wanted.
 Now, I have to ask people to take me.
 I cannot control the pace and sometimes the direction.
 I also get motion sickness.

-Crutches are painful on my armpit and hands.
-Being in crutches for so long makes my left foot swell.
+Crutches are painful on my armpits and hands.
+Being on crutches for so long makes my left foot swell.
 It is also tiring.

 I do not like able people who fill the elevators or block the ramps.